 - Dr. Wilson appointed chairman of American Library Association (ALA) Board of Education for Librarianship.

-- In his annual report, Dr. Wilson “strongly urges” the establishment of a school of library science at UNC-Chapel Hill.
+- In his annual report, Dr. Wilson “strongly urges” the establishment of a school of library science at UNC.

 - The Carnegie Corporation grants $100,000 to the University for the establishment of a school of library science.
-University leaders announce the five-year grant and plans for a school at the dedication ceremonies for the newly completed University Library building (October).
+University leaders announce the five-year grant and plans for a school at the dedication ceremonies for the newly completed University Library building in October.

-- School of Library Science classes begin (Sept.
-17).
+- School of Library Science classes begin on September 17.

-- School provisionally accredited as a Type II (graduate) library school by the Board of Education for Librarianship of the ALA (March).
+- School provisionally accredited as a Type II (graduate) library school by the Board of Education for Librarianship of the ALA in March.

-- First class of students graduates (June 7).
+- First class of students graduates on June 7.